skip to main content

 Take a look at our unlimited hotspot plans guide for options that give you unlimited data—or something close to it.

-What’s better: a cell phone hotspot or a hotspot device?
+What’s better: A smartphone hotspot or a hotspot device?

-A cell phone hotspot works great for short-term uses and just one or two users, but get a separate hotspot device if you plan to use it frequently.
-Hotspots connect a lot more devices than cell phones do, they have a wider range, and they won’t wear out your phone’s battery.
+A smartphone hotspot works great for short-term uses and just one or two users, but get a separate hotspot device if you plan to use it frequently.
+Hotspots connect a lot more devices at once, have a wider range, and won’t eat through your phone’s battery.

 Use a travel router to improve your portable connection